Why are we introducing a Green Waste Recycling Service?

 Property owners will pay for the bins each quarter in their rates.
 Tenants will need to pay the 12 month fee in advance.

 How many green waste bins can I have?

-A maximum of two bins per property can be requested.
-Requests for more than two bins will be assessed by Council.
+You can request a maximum of two bins per property.
 Approval from the body corporate or property manager is required for units.
+Requests for more than two bins will need to be assessed by Council.